 As the co-founder of Iodine – an innovative digital community that combines authentic patient experience with the latest medical research – Thomas created one of the fastest growing resources in consumer health.
 Working with the Food and Drug Administration, Iodine built openFDA, a landmark federal resource for open data.
 In 2016, Iodine was named one of the Most Innovative Companies in America by Entrepreneur magazine.

 Thomas was previously executive editor at WIRED, which he led to a dozen National Magazine Awards for print and digital excellence from 2001 till 2013.
 His writing has been repeatedly selected for the Best American Science Writing and Best Technology Writing anthologies, and his TED talk on redesigning medical information has been viewed half a million times.

-He recently served as the first Entrepreneur-in-Residence for the Robert Wood Johnson Foundation, where he created Flip The Clinic, an RWJ Signature Program working to transform the practitioner-patient encounter.
+He recently served as the first Entrepreneur-in-Residence for the Robert Wood Johnson Foundation, where he created Flip The Clinic, a nonprofit working to transform the practitioner-patient encounter.

-His new book, The Remedy: Robert Koch, Arthur Conan Doyle, and the Quest to Cure Tuberculosis, was chosen by Amazon as a Best Book of 2014.
-His previous book, The Decision Tree, was chosen by the Wall Street Journal as a Best Health book of 2010, and widely hailed as offering a new vision for healthcare in the United States.
+His book, The Remedy: Robert Koch, Arthur Conan Doyle, and the Quest to Cure Tuberculosis, was chosen by Amazon as a Best Book of 2014.
+His previous bestseller, The Decision Tree, was widely hailed as offering a new vision for patient-centric healthcare.
 Thomas also writes the LaunchPad column for Inc. Magazine.